The Mining Act of 1971.

 (b3) When the Department receives an application for a new mining permit or for a modification of a mining permit to add land to the permitted area, the Department shall send a notice of the application to each of the following agencies with a request that each agency review and provide written comment on the application within 30 days of the date on which the request is made:

-(1) Division of Air Quality, Department of Environment and Natural Resources.
+(1) Division of Air Quality, Department of Environmental Quality.

-(2) Division of Parks and Recreation, Department of Environment and Natural Resources.
+(2) Division of Parks and Recreation, Department of Natural and Cultural Resources.

 (3) Repealed by Session Laws 2013-413, s.
 57(b), effective August 23, 2013.

-(4) Division of Water Resources, Department of Environment and Natural Resources.
+(4) Division of Water Resources, Department of Environmental Quality.

-(5) North Carolina Geological Survey, Division of Energy, Mineral, and Land Resources, Department of Environment and Natural Resources.
+(5) North Carolina Geological Survey, Division of Energy, Mineral, and Land Resources, Department of Environmental Quality.

-(6) Wildlife Resources Commission, Department of Environment and Natural Resources.
+(6) Wildlife Resources Commission, Department of Environmental Quality.

-(7) Office of Archives and History, Department of Cultural Resources.
+(7) Office of Archives and History, Department of Natural and Cultural Resources.

 (8) United States Fish and Wildlife Service, United States Department of the Interior.

-(9) Any other federal or State agency that the Department determines to be appropriate, including the Division of Coastal Management, Department of Environment and Natural Resources; the Division of Marine Fisheries, Department of Environment and Natural Resources; the Division of Waste Management, Department of Environment and Natural Resources; and the Department of Transportation.
+(9) Any other federal or State agency that the Department determines to be appropriate, including the Division of Coastal Management, the Division of Marine Fisheries, and the Division of Waste Management of the Department of Environmental Quality, and the Department of Transportation.

 (c) No permit shall become effective until the operator has deposited with the Department an acceptable performance bond or other security pursuant to G.S.
 74-54.
 If at any time the bond or other security, or any part thereof, shall lapse for any reason other than a release by the Department, and the lapsed bond or security is not replaced by the operator within 30 days after notice of the lapse, the permit to which the lapsed bond or security pertains shall be automatically revoked.